Beware of the “One Ring” Robocall Scam

 What is the One-Ring Phone Scam?

-The one-ring phone scam is a newer (it originated in the last few years) scam tactic that targets mobile phone users.
-Unlike other phone scams, the goal of this one isn’t always to get people to answer.
-Instead, these scammers want to get victims to call back.
+The one-ring phone scam is a scam tactic that targets mobile phone users.
+Unlike other phone scams, the goal of this one isn’t to get people to answer.
+Scammers actually want to entice victims into calling them back.
 The scam works like this:

-You’ll see a number come through on your mobile phone.
+You see a number come through on your mobile phone.
 The call appears to be from a U.S. phone number that you don’t recognize.
 Surprisingly, though, the phone only rings once.
 Your interest is piqued, and you decide to call back.
-When you call back, though, you’re connected to a phone number outside the U.S., which may result in international call fees and high per-minute talk rates on your next bill.
-If you engage with these scammers, you’ll also be at risk of identity theft, financial exploitation, and expensive credit card scams.
+When you call back?
+You’re connected to a phone number outside the U.S. This can lead to surprise charges, like international call fees and high per-minute talk rates, on your next bill.

 There are a few variations on this scam.
 In some cases, scammers will use “spoofing” techniques, which means the caller will deliberately mask caller ID information to make it seem as if the call is coming from a local or familiar number.
 Another variation is that one-ring scammers will leave a recorded voicemail message, which urges you to call the number back to collect a prize, resolve a debt, or get time-sensitive information about a sick relative.